Start an asynchronous operation to write a certain amount of data to a stream.

 The stream to which the data is to be written.
 The type must support the AsyncWriteStream concept.

-One or more buffers containing the data to be written.
+The dynamic buffer sequence from which data will be written.
 Although the buffers object may be copied as necessary, ownership of the underlying memory blocks is retained by the caller, which must guarantee that they remain valid until the handler is called.
+Successfully written data is automatically consumed from the buffers.

 The function object to be called to determine whether the write operation is complete.
 The signature of the function object must be: